ferMartz/origenzero/origyn-recruiting-overview.md

 | 2        | Front-end developer                             | Level II or III |
 | 2        | Back-end developer                              | Level II or III |
 | 2        | Team Automation Engineer                        | Level II or III |

+#### Communication and Tools

+Each team will have access to ORIGYN tools including below.
+The company's official language is English.
+Each resource is required to pass English proficiency and will be required to communicate with the team members in written form in English.

+- Communication / chat such as Slack
+- SDLC such as Jira
+- Repository such as GitHub
+- Documentation such as Confluence